Helen Firstbrook Franklin Professor of Journalism

-Hemant Shah is a Helen Firstbrook Franklin Professor of Journalism and has served as the new director for the School of Journalism and Mass Communication since 2014.
+Hemant Shah is a Helen Firstbrook Franklin Professor of Journalism.
 He is affiliated with the Asian American Studies Program, Center for South Asia and the Global Studies Program.
 He earned his Ph.D. in mass communication from Indiana University, his M.A. in communication studies from Purdue University and his B.A. in communication and sociology from the University of California-San Diego.

 Shah joined the faculty in 1990 and teaches graduate and undergraduate courses on mass media, race and ethnicity; critical and cultural approaches to mass communication; qualitative inquiry and research; and international communication.